-BPEA Real Estate has a dedicated team of 25 real estate specialists with an average experience of 15 years and is led by Mark Fogle, who has been investing in Asian real estate since 1992.
-Collectively the team has invested over $5.5bn of capital across 125+ Asian core, value- add and opportunistic debt and equity transactions.
+BPEA Real Estate has a dedicated team of 26 real estate specialists with an average experience of 20 years and is led by Mark Fogle, who has been investing in Asian real estate since 1992.
+Collectively the team has invested over $5.7bn of capital across 127 Asian core, value- add and opportunistic debt and equity transactions.

 LOGISTICS: The Asia Pacific logistics sector is at the beginning of a long-term growth cycle, underpinned by a structural shift from offline to online retail.
-The adoption of e-commerce in Asia – both as a supplier and a source of domestic demand – places the region at an advantage to other parts of the world, yet many countries do not have sufficient supply of modern logistics facilities.
+The adoption of e-commerce in Asia – both as a supplier and a source of domestic demand – places the region at an advantage over other parts of the world, yet many countries do not have a sufficient supply of modern logistics facilities.

 China stands out as an attractive destination due to its rate of urbanisation and increasing domestic consumption; however, restrictive government land control continues to result in a significant shortage of modern logistics facilities, with 95% of China’s existing stock facilities still considered substandard.
 The COVID-19 pandemic has increased the attractiveness of the sector by expediting the shift to online, combined with government initiatives to remove wet markets and substandard logistics facilities.

 Investment principles & strategy

-- Low leverage
+- Low Leverage

-- Focus on post-investment value creation
+- Focus on Post-Investment Value Creation

-- Operating partners
+- Operating Partners

-- Liquidity and multiple exit paths
+- Liquidity and Multiple Exit Paths

-BPEA Real Estate runs two investment strategies on behalf of our investors:
+We run two investment strategies on behalf of our investors: